What Are Pollinators?

 in your face!

-His wings are beating 70 times per second right before your eyes!..
+Do you hear that whoosh sound?
+That’s his wings beating 70 times per second right before your eyes!

-All that he wants is your pretty garden to fly into, to gather nectar and pollen.
+All he wants is your pretty garden to fly into… he wants to gather nectar and pollen.
+And, just for that, he will eat beetles, insects, ants, aphids, gnats, mosquitos, wasps, and spiders.

 He’ll keep your garden clean, at no charge.
 He will entertain you, just by being there.

-They eat a LOT and stop to feed every 15 minutes.
-They get plenty of exercise and need to feed their very high metabolism.
+He eats a LOT and stops to feed every 15 minutes.
+He gets plenty of exercise and has a very high metabolism.

-They do like feeders but please, use only sugar and water; not honey.
+He does like a feeder but please, use only sugar and water;

 Why do I want to be called a Hummingbird Brain?
 Because… Their brain is about 4.2% of their body weight… Ours is only 2%.